What type of occupations are in this apprenticeship?

 What is the process for hiring an apprentice?

-Applications are on a rolling basis and hiring depends upon employer needs and available positions.
-After NMITAP provides the company with an apprentice, there is a 90-day probationary period.
+Applications are received on a rolling basis and hiring depends upon employer needs and available positions.
+The Program will provide resumes to an employer for review.
+Interviews and offers of employment follow the employer’s policies and procedures.
+After placement with an employer, apprentices are registered with the state apprenticeship office and begin a 90-day probationary period.
 The employer may have separate requirements such as a drug test before they can hire a new employee.
-Employers can request or accept as many apprentices as they wish to meet their workforce needs.
-Employers can contact the NMITAP staff by phone or online if there are any problems.
-The mentor to apprentice ratio is 1 to 3 (will vary depending upon how many apprentices will be working for the employer).
+Employers can request or accept as many apprentices as they wish to meet their workforce needs, but can only assign 3 apprentices to each mentor.